 Protective relays

 Protective relays are the most important safety equipment installed in electrical substations.
 This is because these relays are responsible for detecting any abnormal activity related to electricity.
-If the protective relay detects any normal condition it will initiate the circuit breaker operation and will work to isolate default from the other electrical substation equipment.
+If the protective relay detects any normal condition it will initiate the circuit breaker operation and will work to isolate the fault from the other electrical substation equipment.

 There are three main types of protective relays, the electromechanical relays, static relays, and the microprocessor.